-Since the early 2000s, many central banks in emerging markets have been able to bring inflation down to single digits and to conduct policy independently from the central government.
+Since the early 2000s, many central banks in emerging markets have successfully reduced inflation to single-digit levels and achieved policy independence from central governments.
 As in advanced economies, monetary policy in many emerging markets now largely consists of setting domestic nominal interest rates to target inflation.
-The open economy New Keynesian monetary model, a main toolkit for emerging market central banks, however, abstracts from sovereign risk, which is a major source of economic fluctuations in these countries.1 To bridge this gap, this paper develops a New Keynesian model that integrates sovereign default and investigates the interplay between monetary policy and sovereign risk.
-Our findings indicate that sovereign risk affects not only real economic activity, but it acts as a critical amplifier of inflation as well.
+However, the open economy New Keynesian monetary model, a main toolkit for emerging market central banks, abstracts from sovereign risk, which is a major source of economic fluctuations in these countries.
+For example, the influential paper by Galí and Monacelli (2005) analyzes monetary policy under perfect financial markets.
+To bridge this gap, this paper develops a New Keynesian model that integrates sovereign default and investigates the interplay between monetary policy and sovereign risk.
+Our findings indicate that sovereign risk affects not only real economic activity but also acts as a critical amplifier of inflation.

-One motivation for our work is the empirical fact that temporary inflation spikes in emerging markets inflation targeters tend to be accompanied by increases in sovereign risk.
-We illustrate this pattern in Figure 1, which shows the time path for inflation, sovereign spreads, and nominal rates during temporary inflation events, for eight emerging markets inflation targeters over the last two decades.2 During these events, inflation temporarily rises about 4.5%, sovereign spreads increase by about 2.3%, and central banks increase nominal rates to combat inflation.
+One motivation for our work is the empirical regularity that in emerging markets inflation co-moves positively with sovereign risk.
+We illustrate this pattern in Figure 1, which shows the time path for inflation, sovereign spreads, and nominal rates during inflation events, for eight emerging markets inflation targeters over the last two decades.1 During these events, inflation temporarily rises about 4.5%, sovereign spreads increase by about 2.3%, and central banks increase nominal rates to combat inflation.
 Notably, the elevated inflation is only temporary, and all variables returned to lower levels within about a year.
-We use our model to shed light on the comovements between inflation and sovereign risk and perform counterfactual analyses to understand the role of default risk in shaping inflation dynamics.
+We use our model to shed light on the co-movements between inflation and sovereign risk and perform counterfactual analyses to understand the role of default risk in shaping inflation dynamics.